Chapter 4: Optical systems & ray tracing

 Optical systems & ray tracing

-Overview of the Optical Workbench workflow and ray-tracing outputs. -
+Overview of system setup, optical elements, 3D ray paths, and ray-tracing outputs. -

 S-plane editor

-Surface-by-surface lens editing (radii, thickness, materials) with full 3D ray tracing.
+Surface-by-surface lens editing using radii, thickness, refractive materials, and optical spacing with full 3D ray tracing. -

-Detectors convert ray hits into spatial intensity distributions.
-This is where you connect ray geometry to measurable outputs: images, spot patterns, and throughput.
+Detectors convert ray hits into spatial intensity distributions, linking ray geometry to measurable outputs such as images, spot patterns, and throughput.
+They can be used to diagnose alignment, clipping, and wavelength-dependent collection.

 -